easyCZ/SLIP-A-2015/report/hayden.md

 removed by 25Hz.
 This is certainly an area that would need further looking into were the design to be taken any further.

-Another issue that was identified later in the project was that the output of the circuit was biased at 4.5V.
+Another issue that I identified later in the project was that the output of the circuit was biased at 4.5V.
 As the range of the ADC of the nRF51822 is 0 - 5V, this meant that we were not taking full advantage of the available resolution of the ADC, as we could have a maximum output swing of 1V.

-While this turned out to not normally be an issue, we did occasionally find that the ADC was saturated at 5V, so a future revision of the circuit would include rebiasing the output to 2.5V.
+While this turned out to not normally be an issue, we did occasionally find that the ADC was saturated at 5V, so a future revision of the circuit should include re-biasing the output to 2.5V.

 It would also have been worth spending more time investigating "off the shelf" alternatives - while the circuit performance was acceptable, better results may have been obtained by using an IC such as the Analog Devices AD8232 [^L7].

 ### Vest Electrodes
-Up to this point, we have been testing using "Skintact" electrodes - an "off the shelf" product that is designed to achieve good electrical contact between the electrode and the skin.
+Up to this point, Roy and I had been testing using "Skintact" electrodes - an "off the shelf" product that is designed to achieve good electrical contact between the electrode and the skin.
 Unfortunately, the electrodes are single use and are also uncomfortable (particularly when removing them!).